-We love these photo studio illustrations with the studio name appearing multiple times (seven in this case).
+We love these photo studio illustrations with the studio name appearing multiple times (eight in this case, including the name under the building).
 The block on the sidewalk is called a carriage step, carriage stone or mounting block, if you were wondering.
 The above is the reverse of the Cabinet Card in the prior post.

 Most of what appears presently online for Edward F. Hartley (1847 – 1887) comes from obituaries; some of the information we found conflicts, that being his year of marriage, studio location prior to Chicago (Jacksonville or Decatur but no record was found of either in city directories or newspaper ads) and whether he competed for professional photographer association prizes.
 In any case, Hartley was a very successful and well-known Chicago photographer whose studio was located at 309 W. Madison Street since at least 1877.
 The son of Methodist minister Charles Hartley and his wife Louisa (Louisa’s given name per the 1850 Federal Census; however her maiden name wasn’t located.)
 Edward Hartley was born in Wadsworth, Ohio, on November 9, 1847, (per the Daily Inter-Ocean.)
 On October 5, 1871 (or 1873) he married a judge’s daughter, Virginia Boyd; they had no children.
 Below an excerpt from Edgar E. Boyd’s Record of the Boyd Family: John Boyd from Scotland and Descendants, which was compiled in 1913: